“My Journey with Bronchiolitis and RSV Awareness” – This Is Family

 Get Your Vaccinations

-It’s strongly recommended that if you are pregnant you have all maternal vaccinations that are offered to you, including Whooping Cough, COVID-19 and flu.
-These are safe and effective whatever stage of pregnancy you are at, and are free if you are pregnant.
-These vaccinations will help protect both and your baby from complications and give your baby the protection they need after they are born.
+The NHS strongly recommends that if you are pregnant you have all maternal vaccinations that are offered to you, including Whooping Cough, COVID-19 and flu.
+The NHS state that these are safe and effective whatever stage of pregnancy you are at, and are free if you are pregnant.
+These vaccinations aim to help protect both and your baby from complications and give your baby the protection they need after they are born.
 Find out more here.

 Disclaimer: The NHS have paid a fee towards this post and helped us to advise on the best ways to protect pregnant women and their babies from getting very unwell this winter.
 This fee will go towards helping more parents find classes and support near them.